QF 4-inch naval gun Mk I – III: Naval service

 Its 25 lb shell proved insufficiently powerful to make it much of an improvement on the 12-pounder.
-From 1907 onwards it was succeeded in its class on new warships by the BL 4 inch gun Mk VIII, which fired a 31 lb shell.
+From 1907 onwards, it was succeeded in its class on new warships by the BL 4 inch gun Mk VIII, which fired a 31 lb shell.

 Coast Defence gun

-From 1906 a number of Mk III guns were transferred from the Royal Navy for use as coast defence guns around the United Kingdom, and remained until 1939.
+From 1906, a number of Mk III guns were transferred from the Royal Navy for use as coast defence guns around the United Kingdom, and remained until 1939.

-In 1918 three guns were in service at Dover Garrison and eight at Forth Garrison.
+In 1918, three guns were in service at Dover Garrison and eight at Forth Garrison.

 World War I land service

-On 20 September 1914 the British cruiser was sunk by in Zanzibar harbour.
-Her 8 QF 4-inch Mk III guns were recovered and used ashore in the East African campaign.
+On 20 September 1914, the British cruiser was sunk by in Zanzibar harbour.
+Her eight QF 4-inch Mk III guns were recovered and used ashore in the East African campaign.
 Some were used as coast defence guns at Zanzibar and Mombasa.
-Two guns, and from 11 February 1916, three guns, were used by 10th Heavy Battery manned by the Royal Marines, mounted on improvised field carriages and towed by Packard lorries, supported by six REO lorries carrying ammunition.
+Two guns - three from 11 February 1916 - were used by 10th Heavy Battery manned by the Royal Marines, mounted on improvised field carriages and towed by Packard lorries, supported by six REO lorries carrying ammunition.